charlenegipulan/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Modern Data warehouse using SQL server which includes ETL processes, data modeling and analytics
+# Data Warehouse and Analytics Project

+Welcome!
+This project demonstrates a comprehensive modern data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project which highlights industry best practices in data engineering and analytics.